Falydra/Falydra/README.md

 Beginner
 --------------------

-* I'm learning ReactJS and Typescript
+* I'm learning .Net and Typescript
 * Interested in Ai and Machine Learning

 ### Socials